 But how does this delicate form of communication translate to marketing material?

-The classic combination of minimal text + even more minimal picture = context
+Minimal text + even more minimal picture = big context

 Who would've thought this dramatic ad was for lozenges?